jhpyle/docassemble/_docs/config.md

 installed.
 The PYTHONUSERBASE environment variable is set to this value and [pip] is called with `--install-option=--user`.
 When Python looks for packages, it will look here.
-This is normally `~/.local`, but it is a good practice to avoid using the web server user's home directory.
+This is normally `~/.local`, but it is changed to the value of this directive.
+The default value is `/usr/share/docassemble/local`.

 ## <a name="packagecache"></a>packagecache

 When [pip] runs, it needs a directory in which to cache files.
 The XDG_CACHE_HOME environment variable is set to this value.
-This is normally `~/.cache`, but it is a good practice to avoid using the web server user's home directory.
+This is normally `~/.cache`, but it is changed to the value of this directive.
+The default value is `/usr/share/docassemble/cache`.

 On Mac and Windows, make sure that the web server user has a home directory to which [pip] can write.
 (See pip/utils/appdirs.py.)